 I knew from newspaper accounts that “Southward” had been exhibited at 1929 Women’s Exposition of Arts and Industries.”
 This is the front cover of the Exposition brochure.

-The owner of “Southward” was mentioned, Berthe Aske Bergh.
+The owner of “Southward” was mentioned, Berthea Aske Bergh.
+(Her name is spelled Bertha in this instance.)

 The list of exhibitors was wide-ranging, from fashion consultants, the League of Nations, and a phrenologist.
 The women’s lounge was sponsored by Chesterfield—free cigarettes!